-- In the U.S. an estimated 75% of oral and throat cancers are associated with tobacco or alcohol, alone or in combination. - A person who is a heavy smoker and drinker is 35 times more likely to get oral or throat cancer than a person who does not smoke or drink. - Smokeless/chewed tobacco (snuff) causes high rates of this cancer in parts of the southern U.S. - A diet low in fresh fruits and vegetables can promote oral and throat cancer.
+- In the U.S. an estimated 75% of oral and throat cancers are associated with tobacco or alcohol, alone or in combination. - A person who is a heavy smoker and drinker is 35 times more likely to get oral or throat cancer than a person who does not smoke or drink. - Smokeless/chewed tobacco (snuff) can cause higher rates of this cancer. - A diet low in fresh fruits and vegetables can promote oral and throat cancer.